asimwe1/rust_chatapp/site/guide/fairings.md

 ## Overview

-A _fairing_ is a special name for a type that implements the [`Fairing`] trait.
+_Fairing_ is a name we give to types that implements the [`Fairing`] trait.
-Fairings receive callbacks from Rocket when certain events, like that of an incoming request, occur.
+Fairings hook into the request cycle of Rocket, receiving callbacks for events such as incoming requests.
 Rocket passes information about the event to the fairing, and the fairing can do what it wants with the information.
 This includes rewriting data when applicable, recording information about the event or data, or doing nothing at all.

-Fairings are a lot like middleware in other frameworks with a few key
+Fairings are a lot like the middleware in other frameworks but with a few key
 distinctions:

   * Fairings **cannot** terminate or respond to an incoming request directly.